Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 It is a construction like a chimney of bricks or metal pipes.
 Its primary function is to expel exhaust gases safely into the atmosphere.

-The Exhaust stack is constructed very safe due to leakage of these gases is dangerous for health.
-It is built in such a way that high wind flow cannot downdraft the exhaust gases into the property.
+The Exhaust stack is constructed very safely due to leakage of these gases is dangerous for health.
+It is built so that high wind flow cannot downdraft the exhaust gases into the property.

 Deaerators/Condensers